Clare Torry: "The Great Gig in the Sky"

-In January 1973, Pink Floyd were finishing work on The Dark Side of the Moon at Abbey Road, and a female singer was needed to add vocals to an instrumental composition by Richard Wright to be called "The Great Gig in the Sky".
+In January 1973, Pink Floyd were finishing work on The Dark Side of the Moon at Abbey Road, and a female singer was sought to add vocals to an instrumental composition by Richard Wright to be called "The Great Gig in the Sky".
 Engineer Alan Parsons remembered having been impressed by Torry's voice, and she was booked for a session on 21 January.

 "They simply said, 'Who shall we get to sing this?'
 And I said, 'Well, I know a great singer.'
 I just knew her through one album of hit cover versions she'd done – you know, the cover albums that proliferated in the early 1970s.
 They were always done in a day.
 And I was very impressed with her.
 There was a bit of direction given; they said, 'Sorry, we've got no words, no melody line, just a chord sequence – just see what you can do with it.'
 She was only there for a couple of hours.
 As I remember, she did two or three tracks, from which we assembled the best bits for a master version, but somewhere in the archives are the bits we didn't use, and I'm sure it would make for an interesting remix version one day." – Alan Parsons.

 Torry's performance on the track won great acclaim.
 Craig Jenkins at Vulture wrote, "Torry’s performance manages to express the full range of human emotion without relying on words."
 He also believed that the song was "pea soup without her".
 Fraser Lewry of Louder said her vocals "lifted the song to celestial heights" and quipped that her hiring was "the best £30 Pink Floyd ever spent".
 Readers of Rolling Stone later placed it second on their list of the best vocal performances in rock history behind "Bohemian Rhapsody".

 On 4 November 1973, Torry sang "The Great Gig in the Sky" at the Rainbow Theatre in London.
 She sang it with Roger Waters at some of his 1980s solo shows, and with Pink Floyd again at their 1990 concert at Knebworth.

 In 2004, Torry sued Pink Floyd and EMI for songwriting royalties on the basis that her contribution to "The Great Gig in the Sky" constituted co-authorship with keyboardist Richard Wright.
-In 1973, as a session singer, she was paid only the standard flat fee of £30 for Sunday studio work (the equivalent of £400 in 2022).
+In 1973, as a session singer, she was paid only the standard flat fee of £30 for Sunday studio work (the equivalent of £ today).
 She said in 1998, "If I'd known then what I know now, I would have done something about organising copyright or publishing."
 In 2005, an out-of-court settlement was reached in Torry's favour, although the terms of the settlement were not disclosed.
 All releases after 2005 carry an additional credit for "Vocal composition by Clare Torry" in the "Great Gig in the Sky" segment of the booklet or liner notes.